malcommac/RealEventsBus/README.md

 # RealEventsBus

-RealEventsBus is a small swift package which implement a basic event bus mechanism.
+RealEventsBus is a small swift experiment package to implement a basic type-safe event bus mechanism.
+Some other implementations in GitHub are the sources of inspiration for this package.

-You can use it as a dispatcher for one-to-many events.
-It's like `NSNotification` but with type-safe support.
+You can use it as replacement for standard `NSNotification`'s one-to-many messaging.
+It uses GCD for messagings, it's thread-safe and, best of all, it's type safe.

-## Highlights
+## ⭐️ Highlights

-- It's type safe; you can send message in a type-safe manner
+- It's **type safe**
-- Implement custom messages; just set conformance to `Event` or `BufferedEvent` type
+- Implement **custom messages**; just set conformance to `Event` or `BufferedEvent` type
 - Messages/observers are posted and registered in thread safe
-- Easy to use; just one line to register and post events
+- **Easy to use**; just one line to register and post events
-- Supports for buffered events
+- Supports for **buffered events** (get the last value published by a bus)

-## 1. Example
+## How it works

 This example uses `enum` as datatype for event.
-You can use any type you want as event, `struct` or `class`.
+Btw you can use any type you want as event, `struct` or `class` (see the other example below).
-First of all we need to define a list of events:
+First of all we need to define a custom event; if your event is a group of different messages this is the best thing you can do:

 ```swift
 public enum UserEvents: Event {